Steamers: How to buy a steamer

 White plastic water chambers also get quite badly stained by vegetable juices that drip down.
 This is normal, but they are very hard to clean away.

-Look for a steamer where you can stack the baskets inside each other, which will reduce the height of the steamer considerably.
+Look for a steamer where you can stack the baskets inside each other, which will considerably reduce the height of the steamer.

 A good tip is to consider the size of the box that the steamer is sold in.
 A tall box means the baskets won't store inside each other – you'll need cupboard space that's similar in size to the box.